oskardudycz/event-driven.io/content/posts/2025-01-10--mongodb_event_store/index.pl.md

 ![](2025-01-10-cover.png)

-**I have always said that is not the best choice for event storage, and guess what?** I just released the stable version of the MongoDB event store in [Emmett](https://github.com/event-driven-io/emmett).
+**I have always said that MongoDB is not the best choice for event storage, and guess what?** I [just released](https://github.com/event-driven-io/emmett/releases/tag/0.23.0) the stable version of the MongoDB event store in [Emmett](https://github.com/event-driven-io/emmett).

-**And let me explain today how to build an event store on top of MongoDB** It'll be a detailed article, but I think it's an interesting piece, so fasten your seat belts!
+**And let me explain today how to do it.** It'll be a detailed article, but I think it's an interesting piece, so fasten your seat belts!

 A few things are needed for that.
 The first and most important thing is to have a motivated contributor!

 **I was lucky to have such with [Alexander Lay-Calvert](https://www.linkedin.com/in/alexander-lay-calvert-2179501b4/).** He did most of the hard work; I was helping conceptually and with final touches.
 So, what you read today is a summary of our conjoined effort with a majority made by Alex.

-Whar else is needed?
+What else is needed?
 Let's discuss that today!

 ## Event stores as key-value stores

-**Here, I'll add a disclaimer: We'll be using the canonical definition of event sourcing.** So we'll expect to use our event store as a regular database, not as a way to just keep the messages logged or publish it further.
+**In this article, we'll use the canonical definition of event sourcing.**

-There's a skewed perspective [conflating Event Sourcing with Event Streaming. **Event Sourcing is about making decisions**, capturing their outcomes (so events) and using them to make further decisions (so events are the state). **Event Streaming is about moving information from one place to another** and integrating multiple components.
-Read more about in [Event Streaming is not Event Sourcing!](/en/event_streaming_is_not_event_sourcing/).
+**Event Sourcing is about making decisions**, capturing their outcomes (so events) and using them to make further decisions (so events are the state). **Event Streaming is about moving information from one place to another** and integrating multiple components.
+Read more about in [Event Streaming is not Event Sourcing!](/pl/event_streaming_is_not_event_sourcing/).

-Event stores may have similar capabilities as Event Streaming solutions, but the focus is different:
+Event stores are not messaging tools.
+They may have similar capabilities as Event Streaming solutions, but the focus is different:
 - event stores on consistency, durability and quality of data,
 - event streaming solutions (like Kafka) are focused on delivery, throughput and integration.

-**[Event stores are key-value databases!](/en/event_stores_are_key_value_stores)** At least logically.
+**[Event stores are key-value databases](/pl/event_stores_are_key_value_stores)** At least logically.
 In relational databases, records are called rows; in document databases, documents; in Event Sourcing, they're called streams.

 In event stores, the stream is built from:
 - **the key** represents a record identifier (e.g. order id, invoice number, car license plate number, etc.),